bezaca/scraper-csv/README.md

 # CSV SCRAP
- Project for scraping information and save to csv files
+Scraping information and save to csv files

 ## `Important`
 You need to run the following command to get all necessaries packages for this project: